 Memorable Manitobans: John West (1778-1845)

 Born in Farnham, Surrey, England in 1778, and educated at St. Edmund’s Hall, Oxford.
 He was ordained a priest of the Church of England by the Bishop of London on 20 December 1804.
-After spending fifteen years in various curacies in England he was appointed chaplain to the Hudson’s Bay Company in 1819 and left for Red River in May 1820, fully committed to evangelization of the Indians rather than service to the settlers.
+After spending fifteen years in various curacies in England he was appointed chaplain to the Hudson’s Bay Company in 1819 and left for Red River in May 1820, fully committed to evangelization of Indigenous people rather than service to the settlers.

 He arrived at the Red River Settlement on 14 October 1820, and gave his first service the following day.
 One of his first works was the erection of a school in a log cabin in Kildonan (St. John’s) with George Harbidge serving as schoolmaster, teaching Christianity and practical subjects.
 Unlike the earlier education scheme recommended by Lord Selkirk, however, he did not emphasize the need to remain in touch with Native skills.
 The schoolhouse also served as a church.
 West upset the settlers by opposing marriage “according to the custom of the country,” and forcing some Company officers to formalize their relationships with Indian and Métis women.
 He refused to baptize an illegitimate child.